Pakistan sentences former dictator Musharraf to death in absentia

 The full ruling by a special anti-terrorism court was not immediately available but the three judges reached a majority verdict, with two of them deciding against Musharraf.

+In a strongly worded statement, the army said the ruling had caused “pain and anguish” in the ranks and added: “The due legal process seems to have been ignored.”

+It said the case had been concluded in haste and that Musharraf “fought wars for the defense of the country (and) can surely never be a traitor.”

-Musharraf, who is now 76, imposed a state of emergency at a time when he faced growing opposition to his rule and a countrywide campaign led by lawyers, judges and political parties.
+Musharraf imposed a state of emergency at a time when he faced growing opposition to his rule.
 All civil liberties, human rights and democratic processes were suspended from November 2007 to February 2008.

-The final years of Musharraf’s rule were marked by struggles with the judiciary over his wish to remain head of the army while also being president.
+The final years of his rule were marked by struggles with the judiciary over his wish to remain head of the army while president.
 He quit in 2008, after a political party that backed him fared poorly in a national election.

-Last month, Musharraf issued a video recording from a hospital bed in Dubai in which he said he was not being given a fair hearing in the case, filed in 2013 by former prime minister Nawaz Sharif, whose government was ousted by Musharraf in 1999.
+In a video recording issued from a hospital bed in Dubai, Musharraf said last month he was not being given a fair hearing in the case, filed in 2013 by former prime minister Nawaz Sharif, whose government was ousted by Musharraf in 1999.

-“I served the nation and made decisions for the betterment of the country,” Musharraf said in the video clip.
+“I served the nation and made decisions for the betterment of the country,” Musharraf said.

-A lawyer representing Musharraf in the court said he would challenge the court ruling.
+A lawyer representing Musharraf said he would challenge the court ruling.

-Senator Pervaiz Rashid, an aide to Sharif, called it a landmark ruling that would help constrain the army in future.
+Senator Pervaiz Rashid, an aide to Sharif, called it a landmark ruling that would help constrain the military.

 “We have secured our future generations,” he said.

-The ruling was seen by political analysts as the latest blow struck by Pakistan’s increasingly assertive judiciary in its battle with the military to establish the rule of law.
+The judiciary has been increasingly assertive in its battle with the military to establish the rule of law.

 Three weeks ago, the Supreme Court struck down a three-year extension of army chief General Qamar Javed Bajwa’s tenure, saying were no legal or constitutional grounds to grant the general another term after his retirement on Nov.
 29.